Abby lost her first tooth! |

 Dear Emma,

-I am sure that your time for tooth money is coming.
-Be patient and obey your parents.
-If you are good, your teeth will fall out, and I can bring you some money, too.
-Be a sweet girl.
+are good, your teeth will fall out, and I can bring you some money, too.
+Be a

 Love,